Low-density limit of dynamical correlations in the Lieb-Liniger model: Comments

 with equality only for $x=y$.
 This permits to deduce that the logarithm in \eqref{phi} is always negative whenever $\lambda\neq \mu$.
 One concludes that we always have if $\lambda\neq \mu$

 and if $\lambda=\mu$ we have

+In other words, the bare particle-hole excitations for $\lambda\neq\mu$ are exponentially small in $L$.
 It follows that in the framework of a multiple integral representation in terms of bare particle-hole excitations in the thermodynamic limit \eqref{multip}, the function $F_1(\lambda,\mu)$ would be in fact zero everywhere except if $\mu=\lambda$ where it takes the value $1$ as deduced from \eqref{lowdensquare}.
 Namely we would have

 This analysis shows that the integral representation \eqref{multip} in terms of 'bare' particle-hole excitations \eqref{bare} is singular.
 If the leading behaviour at large space and time of \eqref{multip} is indeed obtained when $\lambda_1=\mu_1$ in \eqref{multip} for $n=1$, where the function $F_1(\lambda,\mu)$ takes a finite value, the singular behaviour of this representation should be an obstacle to the computation of the subleading orders.